pulse-framework/pulse/README.md

 }
 ```

 When our API returns the `subscriptions` data, we will use the `muted` and `favorites` indexes on the `account` object to build groups of real data that our components can use.
+Obviously this data must already be collected in order to be included.

 ```js
 // Accounts collection